 - The Magic Ingredient: Towards the end of cooking, the beans needed a thickener to produce the telltale sauce.
 I used none other than cornstarch for this.

-Because the beans are dried, they need to be reconstituted.
-This is done by soaking the beans in water.
+- Soaking the Beans: Because the beans are dried, they need to be reconstituted.
+Therefore, the first step was to soak the beans in water.

-Two methods can be used to soak the beans: (1) long-soak in cold water; or (2) quick-soak in boiling water.
-I tried both methods and prefer the quick-soak method because it’s quicker and does as good a job as the long-soak method.
+Two methods can be used to soak the beans: (1) long-soak in cold water; or (2) quick-soak in hot water.
+I tried both methods and prefer the quick-soak method because itโs quicker and does as good a job as the long-soak method.

 Once the beans were cooked, I drained them and set them aside to make the sauce.

 Making the sauce is super simple.
-Basically, I whisked together all of the sauce ingredients in the same Dutch oven that I used to cook the beans.
+Basically, I whisked together chicken broth, water, ketchup, tomato paste, brown sugar, vinegar, Worcestershire sauce, salt, garlic powder, onion powder, and black pepper in the same Dutch oven that I used to cook the beans.
 That’s it!

-After the mixture came to a slow boil, I reduced the heat to medium-low and cooked the beans uncovered for about 20 minutes, until the beans were perfectly done.
+- Cooking the Beans in the Sauce: After the mixture came to a slow boil, I reduced the heat to medium low heat and cooked the beans uncovered for about 20 minutes until the beans were perfectly done.

-The transformation was amazing.
+- Amazing Transformation: The transformation into the finished dish by adding the slurry was amazing.
 Before my very eyes, the soupy, nondescript mixture turned into thick tomato-coated beans that looked just like the Heinz beans!

 I let the beans cook for about five more minutes before removing them from the heat.